intel/inference-model-manager/installer/README.md

   * `-p` - set proxy (address:port)
   * `-A` - set minio access key
   * `-S` - set minio secret key
+  * `-U` - set minio URL, if this parameter is set, minio chart will not be deploy
+  * `-V` - set minio signature version, default: s3v4
+  * `-R` - set minio region, default: us-east-1
-  *  -t  - set single tenant mode and use Management API authorization instead of Kubernetes authorization (use this option if it's not possible to restart kubernetes API, for example in GKE cluster)
+  * `-t`  - set single tenant mode and use Management API authorization instead of Kubernetes authorization (use this option if it's not possible to restart kubernetes API, for example in GKE cluster)
   * `-h/?` - show help